-When a person reaches out from a self-sustained group of people, it’s more often than not a gesture of welcome rather than a petition for outside help.
+When a person reaches out from a self-sustained community, it’s more often than not a gesture of welcome rather than a petition for outside help.
 Faith and prayer communities that meet at most a few times a week cannot do this.
 They’re too circumstantial and dependent on other facets.
 I have attended many Catholic young adult group meetings and have been encouraged by the faith, support and fellowship of their members; but at the end of the day I cannot help but desire a deeper sense of united purpose.

 Living Where You Work